yogendrajs/KBC-CLI-Game/README.md

 # KBC-CLI Game

-In this project, I have made a simple **KBC** Game in **Java** which let you ask some of the questions, and you'll be given four options for that.
-You have to choose any one of them.
-If the answer will be right, then you'll be forwarded to the next question, else you'll lose it.
+In this project, I have made a simple **KBC** Game in **Python** which let you ask some of the questions, and you'll be given four options for that.
+In this game, one 50-50 lifeline is there, which you can use to skip two wrong answers out of four.
+You can use this lifeline only once.
+You have to choose the correct option else you will lost the match.
+Here, you'll also earn rewards as you would move forward.

 ## Requirements

 ### Installation process

-Run the following commands on your terminal to install java on your linux system.
+If you are using Linux based OS, open your terminal and navigate to the directory where `kbc.py` file is located.
+Now, you can run the game by using the following command.
 ```
-sudo add-apt-repository ppa:webupd8team/java
-sudo apt update; sudo apt install oracle-java8-installer
+python3 kbc.py
 ```

-To check the version of java after installing, that you're using, run - `javac --version`
+If you are using Windows, download python3 from the official website.